ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 ### Connect Umbrel with Zeus

-Umbrel is using CLN and LND implementations.
+Umbrel supports CLN and LND implementations.
 Also after Umbrel v 0.5.2 you can run it on clearnet too, not only Tor.

 **A - Connect Umbrel with LND/CLN interface, using Tor or clearnet (domain/IP) network:**